4site-interactive-studios/engrid/reference-materials/docs/rememberme.md

 **fieldDonationAmountOtherCheckboxID**: This is deprecated and will be removed.

+**encryptData**: Boolean.
+If set to true, the saved form details are encrypted with browser-native AES-GCM (Web Crypto) before being stored, and the resulting bytes are base64-encoded.
+This applies to both the local cookie and the remote-iframe cookie.
+The encryption key is randomly generated once per device and kept in `localStorage` (never written to the cookie itself, so it never travels with the transported value).
+In remote mode, the key and store live in the iframe's origin, so multiple sites sharing that remote origin (e.g. FWW and FWA) share them automatically — however, note that this relies on localStorage access within the cross-origin iframe, which is subject to Chrome's third-party storage partitioning (see known limitations).
+If the key is missing or decryption otherwise fails (a different device, or cleared storage), the component silently discards the data and falls back to the normal, no-autofill experience.
+Defaults to false.
+When enabled with `remoteUrl`, the remote page must implement the matching encrypt/decrypt protocol (see `data-remember.html` for a reference implementation).

 ---

 **Sample Remote URL Page Markup to be used as a cookie repository**